Registered Employment Agreement

 A Registered Employment Agreement (REA) is a collective agreement made either between a trade union or unions and an individual employer, group of employers or employers’ organisation, relating to the remuneration or the conditions of employment of workers of any class, type or group.
 It is binding only on the parties to the agreement in respect of the workers of that class, type or group.

-Further information is available on the Labour Court website at the following LINK
+Further information is available on the Labour Court website regarding the Labour Court Register of Employment Agreements

 Joint Industrial Councils